 The academy trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
-The Governors of The Federation of Abbey Schools Academy Trust are also the Governors of the charitable company for the purposes of company law.
-The charitable company is known as The Federation of Abbey Schools.
+The trustees of the Federation of Abbey Schools Academy Trust are also the directors of the charitable company for the purposes of company law.
+The charitable company is known as the Federation of Abbey Schools.

-Details of the Governors who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.
+Details of the Governors who served during the year are included in the Reference and Administrative Details on page 1.